Young and Dangerous: The Prequel: Notes

 Because he was only 17, and born on 29 August 1980, Nicholas Tse is not allowed to watch the movie when the movie opens in Hong Kong cinemas on 5 June 1998 because this movie is classified as Category III, which is a restricted category in the Hong Kong motion picture rating system and the category is strictly for persons aged 18 and above only.

-It is worth noting that the story retcons the flashback from the first film, taking place in 1988 rather than 1985.
+The story retcons the flashback from the first film, taking place in 1988 rather than 1985.